 As the name suggests our physical body is integral to the Feeling Body archetype.
 Our emotions are experienced as sensations in our physical body, this is why they are called ‘feelings’.
 Sensual and sexual pleasure are also experienced in the body.
 Trauma responses from the past are held in our bodily tissues as ‘body memories’.

-Our physical bodies carry out many activities over which we have no conscious control: changing our heart rate, digesting food, healing physical wounds, releasing hormones and so on.
+Our physical bodies carry out many activities over which we have no conscious control: regulating our heart rate, digesting food, healing physical wounds, releasing hormones and so on.
 There is a whole world of life-giving activities which go on unseen inside our bodies and these are good examples of the often unconscious, non verbal, intangible yet essential nature of the Feeling Body archetype.

 The bonding instinct

 When we are born we are almost totally in our Feeling Body, and the other archetypes haven’t yet developed in us.
 A child’s first and most urgent need as a helpless baby is to bond with its mother.
-Her very survival depends on it.
+Their very survival depends on it.
 The Feeling Body archetype helps us to do this: it’s programmed to try and connect with other people from the moment we appear in the world.
 The power of this drive is immense, yet it’s not consciously felt by most people.
 Even so, it controls much of what we do and how we are in the world as adults.
 We are social animals, and when we don’t have the opportunity to meet others and connect with them on a social level we may descend into mental disorder and lose touch with reality.

 Key emotion – Grief